Self-managed super fund (SMSF)

 If you're thinking of running an SMSF, consider completing a

-Managed Superannuation Fund Trustee Education Program designed
+Superannuation Fund Trustee Education Program designed to

 assist trustees in understanding their role and

-The ATO has a section about self-managed
+The ATO has a section about self-managed super funds

-and a range of other useful resources listed below,

-that you can download from their website
+and a range of useful resources you can download from their website

 or order a hard copy.

-If you're thinking about setting up an SMSF you
+If you're thinking about setting up an SMSF, you

 research and ask yourself what the real benefit is.